 With the added price flexibility, Fiverr quickly grew into one of the world’s largest platforms to hire freelancers.
 By 2014, the company had amassed millions of users on its platform.

 A year later though, they had to face another blowback.
-Wininger, who led the company as CTO, left Fiverr to focus on a new project and build Lemonade Insurance.
+Wininger, who led the company as CTO, left Fiverr to focus on a new project he had built: Lemonade Insurance.

 But even without Wininger, the company continued on its path of growth.
 This included adding new features such as Gig packages or Fiverr Pro as well as expanding into new countries to serve local markets.